 Education and outreach managers hold a monthly committee meeting on Zoom, where they exchange information on new programs and opportunities and hear from outside speakers about once per quarter.
 Related documents are housed on a shared google drive.
 Education and outreach managers also have access to a private Facebook group for sharing news and resources.

-To join the education and outreach email list and access the google drive, please send an email to Marty Downs at the Network Communications Office and to the current committee chair.
+To join the education and outreach email list and access the google drive, please send an email to Marty Downs at the Network Office and to the current committee chair.
 To join the Facebook group, click the “request to join” button below the header image.

 For new graduate students